Gabriella439/nixos-in-production/manuscript/Terraform.md

 ```

 {blurb, class: warning}
 The [`tls_private_key` resource](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/private_key) is currently not secure because the deployment state is stored locally unencrypted.
-You can and should fix this by storing the deployment state using the [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) but that won't be covered until the next chapter.
+We can and will fix this by storing the deployment state using the [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) but that won't be covered until the next chapter.
 {/blurb}

 After that we get to the actual server: